microsoft/prose/team.md

 Mark has been at Microsoft for 15 years, spending about half of that time in MSR.
 He graduated from Carnegie Mellon University and spent a year nearby working on certifying compilation and proof carrying code with Cedilla Systems.
 At Microsoft, he worked on Bartok, an optimizing ahead-of-time compiler and runtime system for C#, for a long time.
 As part of that work in MSR, he contributed to research in garbage collection, software transactional memory, and the Singularity managed OS project.
 He then worked on generics, separate compilation, and System C# as part of the Midori incubation effort.
 After a year and a half learning about Azure Storage, he is excited to have returned to the field of programming languages on the PROSE team.
 {% include about-row-end.liquid.html %}

-{% include about-row-start.liquid.html name="Alex Polozov" img="Alex-Polozov.jpg" link="https://alexpolozov.com" %}
-Alex is a PhD student at University of Washington, Seattle, USA, and a researcher/software engineer at Microsoft.
-His passion lies in research and implementation of solutions that automate repetitive programming tasks for engineers, consumers, and educators.
-Alex initiated the program synthesis framework that forms the core of Microsoft PROSE SDK, and continues to lead its development.
-Before joining the team, he worked on automatic problem generation for intelligent tutoring systems in [Center for Game Science](http://centerforgamescience.org/), programming languages for data wrangling, and linguistic algorithms for [Yandex](https://www.yandex.com/).
-{% include about-row-end.liquid.html %}

 {% include about-row-start.liquid.html name="Mohammad Raza" img="Mohammad-Raza.jpg" link="https://www.microsoft.com/en-us/research/people/moraza/" %}
 Mohammad's background and interests are in formal methods for reasoning about computer programs.
 He holds a PhD in Computer Science from Imperial College London and a Masters in Mathematics from the University of Cambridge.
 He works on the development of